hikogui/hikogui/docs/code_style.md

 Private or protected member functions may have the "\_" prefix when they implement the functionality of a public function of the same name.

-Macros, because they do not belong to a namespace, are prefixed with "tt\_".
+Macros, because they do not belong to a namespace, are prefixed with the prefix "tt\_".

 The suffix "\_" may be used when a new variable needs to be introduced when only its type has changed using casting or conversion.